vectordotdev/vector/rfcs/2021-09-01-8547-accept-metrics-in-datadog-agent-source.md

 **Regarding the tagging issue:** A -possibly temporary- work-around would be to store incoming tags with the complete "key:value" string as the key and an empty value to store those in the extisting map Vector uses to store [tags](https://github.com/timberio/vector/blob/master/lib/vector-core/src/event/metric.rs#L60) and slightly rework the `datadog_metrics` sink not to append `:` if a tag key has the empty string as the corresponding value.
+However Datadog best practices can be followed with the current Vector data model, so unless something unforeseen or unexpected demand arise, Vector internal tag represention will not be changed following this RFC.

 ## Rationale